How I am breaking the barriers of disability - My Take by Happiness Coach Sai Kaustuv Dasgupta

 My Take this week is by motivational speaker and singer Sai Kaustuv Dasgupta

 Like most children, I was drawn to dance.
 I would see some steps and imitate them successfully as it came from my heart.
 It was only when the doctor told my parents that dancing may not be a future possibility for me, that I realized I had a disability.

 I found out that I had a rare disease which left me with a 90% disability and put limits on my ability to lead a regular life.

 I have a disease called Osteogenesis Imperfecta and have already suffered over 50 fractures until now.
 My joints are fixed and I use an electric wheelchair to move around.
 I realized that I would never be able to dance and instead of letting that discourage me, I took up singing.

-I sang at many various prestigious events while living in Siliguri as a child and have received many awards from various organisations for my singing.
+I sang at various prestigious events while living in Siliguri as a child and have received many awards from various organizations for my singing.
 I have regularly performed at AIR Siliguri and Doordarshan Kolkata as well.

 I got many opportunities to perform before famous singers like Manna Dey, Anuradha Poudwal, Anup Jalota, and Rashid Khan.
 I have composed more than 150 songs and received training in Hindustani classical music from my mother, Shila Dasgupta.

 At present, I am doing research on accessibility and how to make it better.
 I want to work with concerned authorities and hold awareness programs so people are educated about this aspect.